Superannuation account types

 What is ‘preservation age’?

 Since superannuation was designed to encourage saving for retirement, your money in super is preserved (inaccessible) within the superannuation system until you reach the age that the government has deemed it accessible.
-That age is referred to as preservation age.
+That age is referred to as preservation age, which is now effectively 60 for everyone.

 What is a ‘condition of release’?

-Reaching preservation age enables you to have met a condition of release to access your super, there are still restrictions to meet a full condition of release.
+Reaching preservation age enables you to have met a condition of release to access your super.
+However, there are still restrictions to meet a full condition of release.

 The three possible full conditions of release for the purposes of retirement are:

-● ceasing a gainful employment arrangement on or after the age of 60; or
+• ceasing a gainful employment arrangement on or after age 60; or

 There is also a partial condition of release where you have reached preservation age but have not met a full condition of release as above.
 This allows you to access up to a maximum of 10% of your super per year (using a TTR pension as explained below).